Oven Barbecue Ribs with Homemade Rub

 The difference between baby back, country style, and regular spareribs

-Country-style ribs are cut from the shoulder and are not even really ribs at all because they are not cut from that area.
-They are more like miniature pork chops.
-These have the least fat and most meat per bone compared to the other two.
+Country-style ribs are cut from the shoulder and are not even really ribs at all; they are more like miniature pork chops.
+These have the least fat and the most meat per bone compared to the other two.
 They are tender and full of flavor as well.
-You can cook them in the oven, on the stove, or the grill.
+You can cook them in the oven, on the stove, or on the grill.

 Recipe variations and add-ins:

-- Southwestern-style ribs: Add some cilantro and taco seasoning to the rub, salsa, queso, lime, and enchilada sauce to the sauce for southwestern-style ribs.
+- Southwestern-style ribs: Add some cilantro and taco seasoning to the rub, and salsa, queso, lime, and enchilada sauce to the sauce.

-- New-Orleans style: Add cajun seasoning to the dry rub for a unique flavor and taste.
+- New Orleans style: Add Cajun seasoning to the dry rub for a unique flavor.

-- Other cuts: Try this recipe with spareribs, country, or St. Louis styles.
+- Other cuts: Try this recipe with spareribs, country-style, or St. Louis-style ribs.
 But you will have to adjust the cooking time.

 - No heat: If you dislike spicy food, leave out the cayenne pepper and red pepper flakes for a milder taste.

-- Beef: Those who would rather have beef can also substitute that.
+- Beef: Those who prefer beef can also substitute it.
 However, depending on the cut and thickness, you may need to adjust the temperature and cooking time.

 - Juice it up: Instead of red wine vinegar, try grape juice.
 It tastes sweeter but just as tangy.